 The total cost of a training a refugee doctor to work in the NHS is just 12% that of training a new doctor for one year.Read more

-41%of initial decisions made in the year ending December 2020 resulted in a grant of asylum or other form of protection
+75%of initial decisions made in the year ending March 2022 resulted in a grant of asylum or other form of protection

 - The UK asylum system is strictly controlled and complex.
 It is very difficult for people seeking asylum to provide the evidence required to be granted protection.
-The decision-making process is extremely tough and many people’s claims are rejected.
-In the year ending December 2020, 41% of initial decisions resulted in a grant of asylum or other form of protection.
+Despite these challenges, the majority of asylum claims are successful.
+In the year ending March 2022, 75% of initial decisions resulted in a grant of asylum or other form of protection.

 - Since 2005 most people recognised as refugees are only given permission to stay in the UK for five years.
 This makes it difficult for them to make decisions about their future, to find work and make definite plans for their life in the UK

-6. Asylum seekers and refugees do not get large handouts from the state
+6. People seeking asylum do not get large handouts from the state

-£5People seeking asylum are often living on Home Office support equivalent to £5.66 per day
+£6People seeking asylum are often living on Home Office support equivalent to under £6 per day

-- Asylum seekers do not come to the UK to claim benefits.
+- People seeking asylum do not come to the UK to claim benefits.
 Most know nothing about welfare benefits before they arrive and had no expectation that they would receive financial support

-- Most asylum seekers are living in poverty and experience poor health and hunger.
+- Most people seeking asylum are living in poverty and experience poor health and hunger.
 Many families are not able to pay for the basics such as clothing, powdered milk and nappies

-- Almost all asylum seekers are not allowed to work and are forced to rely on state support – this can be as little as £5 a day to live on
+- Almost all people seeking asylum are not allowed to work and are forced to rely on state support – this is as little as £5.84 a day to live on

 Give people seeking asylum the right to work

 Most people seeking asylum are unable to work whilst their claim is being processed, which can take several months or years.
-They are forced to survive on just £5.66 per day.
+They are forced to survive on under £6 per day.
 Leaving them struggling to support themselves and their families, whilst the Government wastes the talents of thousands of people.Campaign with us

 Support our work